alfia14/Non-default-cuda-streams/README.md

 ---

 ## Performance Notes
 - The optimum number of streams depends on GPU architecture and PCIe bandwidth.
-- Using pinned (page-locked) host memory can further improve transfer speeds.
 - The approach can be scaled for real-time encryption or packet-based data pipelines.

----

-## Future Work
-- Use pinned host memory for faster DMA transfers.
-- Integrate shared-memory tiling for higher kernel efficiency.
-- Extend encryption logic to support AES-like block ciphers.
-- Visualize stream concurrency and overlaps using NVIDIA Nsight Systems profiling.

----

-## Author
-[Your Name]
-University of Illinois Urbana-Champaign
-Course: Parallel Programming / GPU Optimization
-Instructor: [Instructor’s Name]
-Reference Course: NVIDIA Deep Learning Institute (DLI) — *Fundamentals of Accelerated Computing with CUDA C/C++*

 ---